saleh-gholamian/openvpn-with-freeradius/README.md

 timedatectl set-timezone Asia/Tehran
 ```

-Now we write a cron job to restart the freeradius and openvpn services once a day at 04:00 am.
+Now we write a cron job to restart the freeradius and openvpn services once a day at **04:00 am**.

 You may be asked for the type of editor after this command, type **1** and enter.
 ```bash
 crontab -e